Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Introduction

+For verification, we apply the sp-QCNN to a quantum phase recognition task.
+The results show that the sp-QCNN can improve the measurement efficiency by a factor of $\mO(n)$ while achieving sufficient classification performance to recognize the symmetry-protected topological (SPT) phase~\cite{Gu2009-zd, Pollmann2010-ed, Chen2011-yh, Pollmann2012-lg}.
+In training with limited measurement resources, the sp-QCNN with high measurement efficiency can suppress statistical errors in estimating the gradient of the loss function to accelerate the learning process compared to the conventional QCNN.
+Our model opens up a new research direction in the QNN architecture design, contributing to practical quantum advantages in near-term quantum devices that lack sufficient computational resources.

 The remainder of this paper is organized as follows.
-First, Sec.~\ref{sec: review} briefly reviews QCNN and discusses its computational cost.
-Section~\ref{sec: sp-QCNN} introduces two key components of sp-QCNN, translational symmetrization and circuit splitting, and clarifies the similarities and differences between sp-QCNN and GQML.
-Section~\ref{sec: mechanism} shows the advantage of sp-QCNN, i.e., the improvement of measurement efficiency for local observables and their gradients with respect to the circuit parameters, based on symmetry.
-For verification, Sec.~\ref{sec: app} presents the application of sp-QCNN to a quantum phase recognition task, showing that it can solve the task with sufficient accuracy and improve the measurement efficiency by $\mO(n)$ times.
+First, Sec.~\ref{sec: review} briefly reviews the QCNN and discusses its computational cost.
+Section~\ref{sec: sp-QCNN} introduces two key components of the sp-QCNN, translationally symmetric layers and circuit splitting, and clarifies the similarities and differences between the sp-QCNN and the GQML.
+Section~\ref{sec: mechanism} shows the advantage of the sp-QCNN, i.e., the improvement of measurement efficiency for local observables and their gradients, based on symmetry.
+For verification, Sec.~\ref{sec: app} presents the application of the sp-QCNN to a quantum phase recognition task, showing that it can solve the task with sufficient accuracy and improve the measurement efficiency by a factor of $\mO(n)$.
 Finally, Sec.~\ref{sec: conclusion} summarizes this paper and discusses potential future research directions.